5th Light Infantry: Singapore Mutiny

 Following the entry of Turkey into the War in October 1914 the loyalty of the Muslim troops who made up a large proportion of the Indian Army came under some strain.
 In most regiments this did not cause major problems.
 However the 5th Light Infantry had, since its arrival in Singapore, been plagued by internal discord and there were intelligence reports that agents of the Indian revolutionary group Ghadr were trying to foment rebellion amongst Muslim soldiers from Bengal, Delhi and UP areas.
-Also, Colonel Martin, newly promoted to command, was unpopular with his officers and there was further discord between factions amongst the sepoys focussing on issues of promotion, pay and other conditions of service.
+Also, Colonel Martin, newly promoted to command, was unpopular with his officers and there was further discord between factions amongst the sepoys focusing on issues of promotion, pay and other conditions of service.
 Garrison duties in Singapore included guarding German internees who attempted with some success to persuade the Indian soldiers that Britain was losing the War.
 Some of the sepoys attended a mosque where the resident local Maulvi preached that Turkey was the seat of the Khalifa of Islam and that no Muslim should fight against him.
 Finally, in mid-February 1915 the regiment received orders to embark for further garrison duty in Hong Kong.
 With poor communication between British officers and sepoys, and morale already low, the rumour that they were being sent to fight the Turks spread amongst the sepoys.

 On 15 February while final preparations were being made for departure, mutiny broke out amongst four companies of the eight comprising the 5th LI.
-During the hours that followed about 40 British and local soldiers and civilians were killed by the mutineers, including two officers of the regiment.
+During the hours that followed 39 British, local soldiers and civilians were killed by the mutineers, including two officers of the regiment.
 About half of the Indian personnel of the regiment did not take part in the mutiny but scattered in confusion and could not be brought to act against their fellow sepoys.
 Sepoys who rallied to their officers at Colonel Martin's bungalow overlooking the barracks, were registered and ordered to disperse "to a safe place" to avoid nighttime confusion between mutineers and loyalists.

 On the 17 and 18 February local volunteer units together with sailors and marines from Russian, Japanese and French warships operating near Singapore moved to disperse the mutineers, who after the first day of violence had broken up into small groups seeking to escape from Singapore.
 The Sultan of Johore provided units of the Johore Military Forces to round up mutineers who had escaped to the Malaya mainland.

 Following suppression of the mutiny, more than two hundred men were brought to court martial.
 Forty-seven mutineers were executed, some in public.
 Amongst those shot by firing squad were two Indian officers accused of leading the mutiny.
 A further 184 sepoys were sentenced to terms of imprisonment of up to life.
 Colonel Martin was the subject of severe criticism by a subsequent court of inquiry and retired from the Army.